flytbase/flytdocs/source/docs/FlytBase_Cloud/About_FlytBase_Cloud.rst

 About FlytBase Cloud
 ====================

-FlytBase Cloud is industry’s first Drone-API As A Service.
+FlytBase Cloud is industry’s first Drone-API as a Service.
 It provides APIs for real-time secure access to drone navigation, payload and telemetry over 4G/LTE.
 It also provides easy integration with variety of 3rd party apps to help developers create custom workflows to suit different business needs.

 * :ref:`Setup<setup_flytbase_cloud>`
 * :ref:`Real-time access and control<realtime_access_and_control>`